beltphp/underscore/README.md

 #### `pop`

-Treats receiver like a stack and removes the last object, returning it.
+Treats container like a stack and removes the last object, returning it.

 ```php
 _::create()->push(1)->push(2)->push(3)->pop(); // 3